Stress management: Stress in the medical environment

-Aviation industry
+In addition, there is a study that the objective of this study was to investigate the relationship between work performance and self-reported symptoms of depression, stress, and anxiety among nurses working in tuberculosis (TB)/HIV and COVID-19 units on Timor Island, Indonesia.
+The study used a comparative, cross-sectional design and collected data between October 2020 and January 2021.
+The study group comprised 236 nurses working in TB/HIV isolation rooms and 423 nurses in COVID-19 isolation rooms.
+The Depression, Anxiety, and Stress scale (DASS-42) and a work performance questionnaire were used to collect data, which were analyzed using independent t-testing and Pearson correlation coefficient.
+The results showed that the mean DASS-42 scores of nurses in TB/HIV isolation units were low, indicating minimal effects, while those in COVID-19 isolation units demonstrated moderate levels of depression, stress, and anxiety.
+Additionally, the work performance results indicated that the nurses in the TB/HIV isolation rooms had sufficient work performance, while those in the COVID-19 isolation rooms had weaker work performance.
+There was a significant difference in work performance between nurses in the two units.
+The study concluded that there was a correlation between nurses' depression, stress, and anxiety levels and their work performance in TB/HIV and COVID-19 isolation units.

+Stress in the aviation industry

 Aviation is a high-stress industry, given that it requires a high level of precision at all times.
 Chronically high stress levels can ultimately decrease the performance and compromise safety.
 To be effective, stress measurement tools must be specific to the aviation industry, given its unique working environment and other stressors.
 Stress measurement in aviation seeks to quantify the psychological stress experienced by aviators, with the goal of making needed improvements to aviators' coping and stress management skills.

 To more precisely measure stress, aviators' many responsibilities are broken down into "workloads."
-This helps to categorise the broad concept of "stress" by specific stressors.
+This helps to categorize the broad concept of "stress" by specific stressors.
 Additionally, since different workloads may pose unique stressors, this method may be more effective than measuring stress levels as a whole.
 Stress measurement tools can then help aviators identify which stressors are most problematic for them, and help them improve on managing workloads, planning tasks, and coping with stress more effectively.

 To evaluate workload, a number of tools can be used.
 The major types of measurement tools are: